mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 ```

-Don't forget to change the <code>mydomain.duckns</code> into your personal domain and the <code>duckdnstoken</code> into your token and remove the brackets.
+Don't forget to change the `mydomain.duckns` into your personal domain and the `duckdnstoken` into your token and remove the brackets.

 You can also include the contents of the [mealie docker-compose](mealie/documentation/getting-started/install/#docker-compose-with-sqlite) in the SWAG
-docker-compose, without the <code>ports</code> section under mealie.
+docker-compose, without the `ports` section under mealie.
 This allows SWAG and mealie to communicate on the same docker network, without
 making mealie visible to other applications on your machine.

 ## Step 3: Change the config files

-Navigate to the config folder of SWAG and head to <code>proxy-confs</code>.
-If you used the example above, you should navigate to: <code>/etc/config/swag/nginx/proxy-confs/</code>.
+Navigate to the config folder of SWAG and head to `proxy-confs`.
+If you used the example above, you should navigate to: `/etc/config/swag/nginx/proxy-confs/`.
 There are a lot of preconfigured files to use for different apps such as radarr, sonarr, overseerr, ...

-To use the bundled configuration file, simply rename <code>mealie.subdomain.conf.sample</code> in the proxy-confs folder to <code>mealie.subdomain.conf</code>.
+To use the bundled configuration file, simply rename `mealie.subdomain.conf.sample` in the proxy-confs folder to `mealie.subdomain.conf`.
-Alternatively, you can create a new file <code>mealie.subdomain.conf</code> in proxy-confs with the following configuration:
+Alternatively, you can create a new file `mealie.subdomain.conf` in proxy-confs with the following configuration:

 !!! example "mealie.subdomain.conf"
 ```yaml